A quick overview over the project and setting up the basics of the 2D platformer game.

 And that’s it for now – save the scene.

-The next tutorial will handle the generating the level.
+The next tutorial will handle the player’s movement controls.